hashicorp/katakoda/vault-sentinel-simulator/step0.md

-Confirm that the Sentinel simulator is available and at version 0.18.2.
+Confirm that the Sentinel simulator is available.

 ```shell
 which sentinel && sentinel version